 Written by Tir Coed / Monday 29 April 2019

-Over the 12 weeks, friendships grew and the participants evolved into a team, working in sync to complete task set by Phil and Dave.
+Over the 12 weeks, friendships grew and the trainees evolved into a team, working in sync to complete task set by Phil and Dave.
 Oak trees were planted, a hedge around the estate office was laid, willow hurdles created, pathways cleared and more selective felling took place.
-This accumulated in 10 completed portfolios and 10 qualified participants ready to continue on their journey.
+This accumulated in 10 completed portfolios and 10 qualified trainees ready to continue on their journey.

-On the last day of the course we celebrated the achievements of the participants, with homemade pizza cooked on the BBQ, and a presentation of Certificates by Tir Coed CEO Ffion Farnell, Elan Valley Trust Chair Dr Ieuan Joyce, Elan Links Scheme Manager Eluned Lewis.
-Although the course has ended, participants journey with Tir Coed doesn’t stop here, some will be joining us on further training, some will be volunteering with the Elan Links Project and all will remain a part of the Tir Coed family.
+On the last day of the course we celebrated the achievements of the trainees, with homemade pizza cooked on the BBQ, and a presentation of Certificates by Tir Coed CEO Ffion Farnell, Elan Valley Trust Chair Dr Ieuan Joyce and Elan Links Scheme Manager Eluned Lewis.
+Although the course has ended, the trainees' journey with Tir Coed doesn’t stop here, some will be joining us on further training, some will be volunteering with the Elan Links Project and all will remain a part of the Tir Coed family.